europeana/Labs/_posts/apps/2014-04-25-ECLAP-linked-open-graph.md

 * Collections: users have the possibility to create collections by using the ECLAP content.

-* Annotations: Users can create annotations on the ECLAP platform thanks to the[MyStory Player tool](http://www.eclap.eu/3748)
+* Annotations: Users can create annotations on the ECLAP platform thanks to the [MyStory Player tool](http://www.eclap.eu/3748)

 * Publications: to connect user that published the content